-As a partner on the Amazon Associates Programme, there is proven potential for you to earn money via your affiliate-marketing blog.
+As a partner on the Amazon Associates Program, there is proven potential for you to earn money via your affiliate-marketing blog.
 Yet there are many other possible sources of revenue based on your site’s specific subject matter.
-So, here’s a roundup of some other potential sources of income – their pros and cons and a look at how well each one harmonises with the Amazon Associates Programme.
+So, here’s a roundup of some other potential sources of income – their pros and cons and a look at how well each one harmonises with the Amazon Associates Program.

 - About generating income via your blog